CLTPayne/chess-game/README.md

 TODO:

-    -   review decision around movePiece updates and returning of object so as to not need to pass in game object
-    -   fix tests by updating as per the new movePiece return object / destructure the new board
     -   unit test for en passant valid moves
     -   refactor en passant valid move logic in pawn module
     -   refactor `index.html` implementation of castle and en passant moves - have an execute move set of functions that can be called like the move validation functions
     -   refactor / extend game object

 Promotion: